 Field of Growth...Guaranteed

 Dietetics is a growing profession as health care moves from treatment to prevention.
 Health-care reform and policies discussed in Washington and across the country all include prevention related components.
-Although many health professionals are interested in prevention, Registered Dietitians are at the cutting edge of prevention because so many preventable diseases and conditions are tied to food and nutrition.
+Although many health professionals are interested in prevention, Registered Dietitians are at the cutting edge of prevention, because so many preventable diseases and conditions are tied to food and nutrition.

-Registered Dietitians (RD) are credentialed by the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics (AND).
+Registered Dietitians are credentialed by the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics (AND).
 Requirements for being a Registered Dietitian include the following:

 studies.
 Typically, a practice program will run six to 12 months in

-- Completed continuing professional educational requirements to maintain registration.
+- Step 4: Complete continuing professional educational requirements to maintain registration.